Paul Symon

 Major General Paul Bruce Symon, (born 1960) is a retired senior Australian Army officer and public servant.
 He served as Deputy Chief of Army from 2009 to 2011, Director of the Defence Intelligence Organisation from 2011 to 2014 and, following his retirement from the army, was Director-General of the Australian Secret Intelligence Service from 18 December 2017 to 20 February 2023.

+Early life and academics

+Symon was born on 1 January, 1960, in Melbourne, Victoria.
+He was educated at Scotch College, Melbourne, and entered the Royal Military College, Duntroon, as an Australian Army officer cadet in 1979.